 There are a variety of uninhabited islands around Tioman which you can explore by boat and hopefully snorkel around too.
 This is a great way to explore more of the island while getting to see more of its underwater life as well.

 Be More Adventurous With ATV Rides

-For some adventure and great jungle views without all the sweat, consider adding an ATV ride to your list of what can we do in Tioman Island.
+For some adventurous things to do at Pulau Tioman and great jungle views without all the sweat, consider adding an ATV ride to your list of what can we do in Tioman Island.
 At either the Berjaya Resort or Paya Beach Resort, you can go on an ATV ride through the surrounding jungle.

 I especially recommend this in the later afternoon from Berjaya where you head towards Bunut Beach for a great sunset.